FredOden/js3d/README.md

 # js3d
 A light and performant 3d library for html5 canvas - stereoscopic demo.
-This is part of the Lourah project addressing many subjects such as Blockchain, multithrheading, asynchronous ... utility libraries js3d is coded for performance.
+This is part and especially extracted from the Lourah project addressing many subjects such as Blockchain, multithrheading, asynchronous ... utility libraries js3d is coded for performance.